Infoland/iProva-REST-API-examples/Bulkexports/README.md

 # Bulk exports
 This is an example how to download a bulk export using C# code.

-A tool was created as a jumping off point to start implementing an integration.
-This is more then an example, and people even made releases for it.
-Therefor it has gotten it's own repo over [here](https://github.com/Infoland/BulkExportDownload)
+Our services team created a tool to automatically download bulk exports in a user friendly way.
+This tool used to be released and managed in this repository, but was moved to its own repo over [here](https://github.com/Infoland/BulkExportDownload).